rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 Normally molecules are stored in the RDKit with the hydrogen atoms implicit (i.e. not explicitly present in the molecular graph).
-When it is useful to have the hydrogens explicitly persent, for example when generating or optimizing the 3D geometry, the `RDKit::MolOps::addHs` function can be used [(example8)](./C++Examples/example8.cpp).
+When it is useful to have the hydrogens explicitly present, for example when generating or optimizing the 3D geometry, the `RDKit::MolOps::addHs` function can be used [(example8)](./C++Examples/example8.cpp).